 Biography

-He received his Master’s of Fine Art from the University of Pennsylvania in 2000 and his Bachelor’s of Fine Art from Western Carolina University in 1996.
-He has exhibited across the country, with solo exhibitions in Philadelphia, New York, Chicago, and San Diego.
-Allen Bentley is represented in Philadelphia by Bridgette Mayer Gallery.
-He has shown in the Philadelphia International Airport and in Artworks at the Philadelphia Museum of Art.
-In 2009, Bentley had his first solo museum show at the Delaware Center for the Contemporary Arts in Wilmington, DE.
+He received his Master of Fine Arts from the University of Pennsylvania in 2000 and his Bachelor of Fine Arts from Western Carolina University in 1996.
+His work has been exhibited across the country, with solo shows in Philadelphia, New York, Chicago, and San Diego.
+Bentley is represented by the Bridgette Mayer Gallery in Philadelphia, PA and Jo Fleming Contemporary Art in Annapolis, MD.
+His work has appeared at the Philadelphia International Airport and in Artworks at the Philadelphia Museum of Art.
+In 2009, he had his first solo museum exhibition at the Delaware Center for the Contemporary Arts in Wilmington, DE.

-He teaches Figure Drawing and Drawing at Montgomery College in Rockville, MD and serves as chair of the Christopher Lyon Scholarship selection committee at the University of Pennsylvania.
+He teaches Figure Drawing, Painting, and Drawing at Montgomery College in Rockville, MD, and serves as chair of the Christopher Lyon Scholarship selection committee at the University of Pennsylvania.

 Bentley lives in Clarksburg, MD with his wife and children.